ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

 Get Sources API Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This API endpoint retrieves a complete list of sources contained in the Sources table of the Postgres database.
+This API endpoint retrieves a complete list of sources by reading the csv files in the datastore under `datasets/`.
+This could take a long time or be unsuccessful locally given the large amount of memory required to return all the source information.

 URI:
 ~~~~